What is a Sports Chiropractor?

 Commonly, sports injuries result from poor adaptation, overtraining or repetitive use of a joint or muscle group.
 Due to the nature of most sports, foot and ankle injuries remain among the most common, followed by back pain.

 Do I need to be an athlete to see a sports chiropractor?

-A frequently asked question is whether I treat non-athletes, and the answer is yes, of course!
-I do however utilize much of the same approach in evaluation and treatment as I would for my athletes which in my opinion, can be very useful in treating chronic, stubborn injuries & pain.
+A frequently asked question is whether a Sports Chiropractor treats non-athletes, and the answer is yes, of course!
+Much of the same approach in evaluation and treatment is utilized as would be for the athletes.
+This can be very useful in treating chronic, stubborn injuries & pain too.

 Sports chiropractors work with individuals who participate in a variety of ordinary physical activity, like working in labour or even gardening.
 Of course they work with sports of all types, including:

 - Rock climbing

 Sports chiropractic is not just for those who are injured.
 This type of therapy can also benefit athletes who want to prevent injuries and improve function and mobility.
 By focusing on posture and muscle imbalances as well as treating areas that are overused, a sports chiropractor can help athletes optimize and enhance their performance.